Skip to content

 Data backups:

-• Persistent volumes (Ceph) - Use Velero or similar
+• Persistent volumes - Use Velero or application-specific backup tools

 • Application data - Application-specific backup tools